iwishjames/tick_tac_toe/README.md

 ## Feature Freeze:
 The things I couldn't implement.
 - Animations and Transitions for more fluidity - especially animations of the boxes to clear the screen.
-An ideas was to have the "Try Again" button scale up and over the table and disappear at the top to leave empty tiles to start a new game!
+An idea was to have the "Try Again" button scale up and over the table and disappear at the top to leave empty tiles to start a new game!

-- Using sound/getting Joel's voice for the game - e.g. for a win - * sarcastically * "Yeah, will done!" or for a draw - * excited * "Well done it is a draw!"" - or maybe even a "Pathetic!"
+- Using sound/getting Joel's voice for the game - e.g.
+   - for a win:
+   >   *sarcastically* "Yeah, will done!";

+   - for a draw:
+   > *excited* "Well done it is a draw!"

+   >or maybe even a "Pathetic!"
 - Including the instructions within the page than just as an alert at the start - would allow the player to access it at any time!
 - Ability to insert your own name for the character and/or select the emoji that is used for X or O.
 - Giving each animated character a personality. e.g. Cat has a more "I don't care" attitude.